top of page

 • 2 min read

-Located approximately 4.5 kilometers from the entrance gate, is Sesriem Canyon, the second most important tourist attraction in the area after Sossusvlei.
+Located approximately 4.5 kilometers from the Namib-Naufkluft National Park’s entrance gate, is Sesriem Canyon, the second most important tourist attraction in the area after Sossusvlei.
 It is eponymously named after “six leather straps” in Afrikaans.
 The settlers, who had to tie six (ses) leather straps (riems) together to create a rope long enough for a bucket to reach the water source down below, thought of this name.

 Sesriem is a natural canyon carved by the Tsauchab River in the local sedimentary rock.
 It is about a kilometer long, 30 meters deep, and only two meters wide in some places.
 It has a portion that permanently contains water and is of course, popular with the animals.